-Although fiscal year 2010 ended on a positive note for the PERS funds, the coming years will continue to be challenging.
-To ensure that the funds are appropriately invested to meet those challenges, the PERS Board is conducting an asset/liability study.
+Although fiscal year 2011 was the second of two significantly positive years for the PERS funds, the coming years will continue to be challenging.
+To ensure that the pension pool is appropriately invested to meet those challenges, the PERS Board has conducted an asset/liability study that was completed after fiscal year-end.
 This study will provide guidance to the State Investment Board (SIB) in structuring the investments within the pension pool to meet future challenges.